AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 ![alt text](https://github.com/AndreyZemskov/Autostart-VMWare-VM-with-Flask/blob/master/screens/Managment.PNG?raw=true)

-Create One is created group to monitoring
+The function Create One is create group to monitoring
 ___
 **VM IP** field should be specified IP VM which need monitoring
 **Host IP** field should be specified ESX host IP where located virtual machine copy which monitoring